ShaneYLad/ShaneYLad/README.md

 I'm a computing student based in the UK, currently studying **Level 3 IT in college** after completing a **Level 2 Diploma in IT**.
 I'm planning to pursue **cybersecurity at university**, with a focus on digital forensics and privacy education.

 I believe privacy is a human right and I'm building content and projects to help people understand it and reclaim control.
 I create content around mental health, gaming, and privacy setups.
-My current tech stack includes GrapheneOS (coming soon), Signal, ProtonMail, KeePassDX, and ProtonVPN.
+My current tech stack includes GrapheneOS (coming soon), Signal, ProtonMail, ProtonPass, and ProtonVPN.
 I'm also preparing to launch freelance services in privacy audits, secure phone setups, and digital footprint cleanups.

 > *Commissions will open soon — this page will be updated when live.*